johannesgiorgis/udacity-notes/aind/computer_vision.md

 - Sharpen an image
 - Enhance _high-frequency_ parts of an image
 	- areas where the levels of intensity in neighboring pixels rapidly change like from very dark to very light pixels
-- Since we're looking at patterns of intensity, the filters will operate on grayscale images that represent this information and display patterns of lightness and darkness in a simple format
+- Since we're looking at patterns of intensity, the filters will operate on gray-scale images that represent this information and display patterns of lightness and darkness in a simple format
-- A high-pass filter will block out areas where there is no or little cahnge in intensity and turn these pixels black.
+- A high-pass filter will block out areas where there is no or little change in intensity and turn these pixels black.
 In areas where a pixel is way brighter than its immediate neighbors, it will enhance that change and create a line.
 These emphasizes edges.
 - Edges are areas in an image where the intensity changes very quickly and they often indicate object boundaries

 **Convolution Kernels**
 - a kernel is a matrix of numbers that modifies an image
-- for edge detection, it is important all the edges add up to 0, because this filter is computing the difference or cahnge between neighboring pixels.
+- for edge detection, it is important all the edges add up to 0, because this filter is computing the difference or change between neighboring pixels.
 Differences are calculated by subtracting pixel values from one another
 - If these kernel values don't add up to 0, the calculated difference will be positively or negatively weighted, which will have the effect of brightening or darkening the entire filtered image respectively
 - Kernel convolution is an important operation in Computer Vision Applications.
 It is the basis for convolutional neural networks.
 	- Involves taking a kernel, a small grid of numbers and passing it over an image pixel by pixel transforming it based on what these numbers are
 	- By changing these numbers, we can create many different effects from edge detection to blurring an image
-- Kernel convolution relies on centering a pixel and looking at it's surrounding neighbords.
+- Kernel convolution relies on centering a pixel and looking at it's surrounding neighbors.
 So how do you handle image corner or edges?
 	- Extend _(default)_: the nearest border pixels are conceptually extended as far as necessary to provide values for the convolution
 	- Wrap: The image is conceptually wrapped (or tiled) and values are taken from the opposite edge or corner
 	- Crop: Any pixel in the output image which would require values from beyond the edge is skipped.
 Output image can be slightly smaller